 This simple announcement clears things up.
 Now we know there are 2 different films.
 Climax was premiere on May 13th, at Directors’ Fortnight; while Psyché won’t be released until winter.

-By the way, Gaspar Noé put the illustration that I made on his Instagram page.
-It made so very proud! 😀 I made that illustration to introduce his new film on Sinarium.
+By the way, Gaspar Noé put the illustration that we made on his Instagram page.
+It made us so very proud! 😀 We made that illustration to introduce his new film on Sinarium.

 Now that it is confirmed Climax and Psyché are two different films, we can talk specifically about Climax.

 Wild Bunch has released a very short synopsis for Climax:

 Birth and death are extraordinary experiences.
 Life is a fleeting pleasure.

 Based on the information released in a presskit by Wildbunch in French, as well as Gaspar Noé’s interview with Arte Channel, we now know Climax is about modern dance, modern music, ecstasy, and hallucination on drugs.

 As a matter of fact, it is safe to quote the very synopsis which was released for Psyché, here:

 Sometime in the mid-90s, a group of 20-something urban dancers gather together in a former boarding school in the middle of a forest for a 3-day rehearsal, and to have one last celebration around a big goblet of Sangria (some kind of Spanish wine).
 But suddenly they feel evolved, and they get carried away by some sort of madness all night long.
 They wonder if they have been drugged, but they have no idea by who or why.
 Soon, their common neurotic psychotic feeling becomes irresistible.
 While some of them feel as if they are in heavens, the majority feel as if they are going down to hell.